Government Grants To Go Back to School Adults

 Federal Pell Grant

 Federal Pell Grants are generally given to undergraduate students who have not earned their bachelor’s or graduate degrees.
-It is a need-based grant awarded to students with exceptional financial needs.
-A post-baccalaureate teacher certification program student might also be eligible for this grant.
+It is a need-based grant awarded to students who demonstrate financial need.
+A post-baccalaureate teacher certification program student is also eligible for this grant.

-First, you must complete the Free Application for Federal Student Aid (FAFSA) form.
-To stay eligible for federal grants, you have to complete the FAFSA form every year until you complete your graduation or no longer require financial aid.
+You must complete the Free Application for Federal Student Aid (FAFSA) form.
+To stay eligible for federal grants, you must complete the FAFSA form every year until you graduate or no longer require financial aid.

 The factors that determine the grant amount are as follows: